Find out about the process we follow to assess applications for consent to invest in New Zealand.

 We will advise you as soon as we can if we intend to recommend that your application be declined.

 When lodging your application, you need to provide these statutory declarations.

 - A declaration verifying that the information contained in the application is true and correct

-- Declaration(s) that the individuals with control of the relevant overseas person are of good character or are not unsuitable to own or control a sensitive New Zealand asset.
+- For the Investor test - declaration(s) that the individuals with control of the relevant overseas person are of good character or are not unsuitable to own or control a sensitive New Zealand asset.

 All approved consents are subject to standard conditions.
 These provide our expectations of all overseas people who are given consent to acquire sensitive New Zealand land or significant business assets.
 Some consents are also granted with special conditions that apply only to you, and were the most important considerations that influenced the decision to give consent.

 Conditions are enforceable.
 If you do not meet them, you may be required to dispose of the land and/or be subject to fines or other penalties.

 By law, every consent granted is subject to these conditions:

 - The information provided by each applicant to the OIO or the Ministers in connection with the application was correct at the time it was provided.